Lanarkshire & Glasgow area: About 3 miles north-west of Biggar, on minor road west of B7016, at Shieldhill Castle.

 OPEN: Hotel.
 Weddings and events.

-Set in rolling hills and six acres of wooded park land, Shieldhill incorporates a massive square tower, said to date from as early as 1199.
-The castle was extended and altered in the 16th and 17th
+Set in rolling hills and six acres of gardens and wooded park land, Shieldhill incorporates a massive square tower, said to date from as early as 1199.
+The castle was extended and altered in the

 This was a property of the Chancellor family.
 The family supported Mary, Queen of Scots, and fought for her at the Battle of Langside in 1568.
 As a result their house at Quothquan was burned by the forces of Regent Moray.